 This LMP addresses the management of effects related to the currently unconsented components of the MP4 Project for which mitigation, including salvage and relocation, and offsetting are required under both the RMA and the WA.
-The MP4 Project is comprised of several discrete project components across OceanaGold landholdings, and the effects management for all PCs are bundled together in one overarching Impact Management ('mitigation') Plan (Ahikā Consulting, 2024a).
-The LMP does not explicitly cover the management of effects on lizard habitats affected by MP4 (this is covered in the Impact Management Plan; Ahikā Consulting, 2024a), but the LMP does address habitat enhancement required to increase the probability of the survival and long-term persistence of salvaged and relocated lizards as part of the MP4 Project.
+The MP4 Project is comprised of several discrete project components across OceanaGold landholdings, and the effects management for all PCs are bundled together in one overarching Impact Management ('mitigation') Plan (Whirika Consulting 2025).
+The LMP does not explicitly cover the management of effects on lizard habitats affected by MP4 (this is covered in the Impact Management Plan; Whirika Consulting 2025), but the LMP does address habitat enhancement required to increase the probability of the survival and long-term persistence of salvaged and relocated lizards as part of the MP4 Project.
 To provide clarity around how this LMP and the WAA application sit within this structurally complex project, a flow chart has been developed (Figure 3.1).

 Figure 3.1.
 Flow diagram demonstrating how the different elements of the MP4 Project are related.
-Note: Only Project Components (PCs) mentioned in this LMP are shown (i.e., Northern Gully Waste Rock Stack has not been assessed as part of this report).
+Coronation 5 (consented) is also included but does not form part of the MP4 Project.
+Note: Only Project Components (PCs) mentioned in this LMP are shown.
 AEE=Assessment of Ecological Effects; LMP=Lizard Management Plan; WAA=Wildlife Act Authority.